-&lt;sup>5 Where FDI is usually associated with liberalization, strategic use of FDI is compatible with our definition of industrial policy.
-See Bai, Barwick, Cao and Li (2019) and DiPippo et al. (2022) for the case of Chinese joint ventures.
+5 Where FDI is usually associated with liberalization, strategic use of FDI is compatible with our definition of industrial policy.
+See Bai et al. (2019) and DiPippo et al. (2022) for the case of Chinese joint ventures.

-Finally, globalization has likely shifted the way industrial policy is practiced, towards policies that are more difficult to observe.
-Many forms of government intervention may violate countries' commitments to multilateral institutions such as the WTO or supranational institutions such as the EU.
+Finally, globalization has likely shifted the way industrial policy is practiced towards policies that are more difficult to observe.6 Many forms of government intervention may violate countries' commitments to multilateral institutions such as the WTO or supranational institutions such as the EU.
 Consequently, policymakers may choose measures that evade detection more easily, making measurement even harder.